CR1 & IR1 Spouse Visa Guide

 Table of Contents

-If you are the spouse of an American citizen, you may be seeking permission to come to the United States under either a CR1 visa or an IR1 visa.
-Below we look at how these two types of visa work and how they differ.
+In this guide, we look at how these two types of visa work and how they differ.
 We examine what each visa allows, their requirements, the application process and documentation needed, as well as the cost and processing time.
 We also explain what to do after a CR1 visa or IR1 visa is granted, or if your visa is refused.

-What is the CR1 visa?
+What is the CR1 Visa?

 The CR1 visa is a conditional spousal visa, initially valid for 2 years.
 This is an immigrant visa that allows the foreign spouse of a US citizen to enter the US as a conditional permanent resident, where the acronym “CR” stands for “Conditional Residency”.